cs-24-sw-3-01/typst-documents/report/chapters/problem_domain_analysis.typ

 By identifying these events, a clearer understanding of how the system would operate dynamically began to emerge.
 Each event was mapped to the relevant classes, ensuring that the system could respond appropriately to user actions and data changes.

 === Systematically Evaluating Classes and Events
-After identifying a broad set of class and event candidates, the final step was to systematically evaluate the relationships between them.
+#todo[evt. adde en tidligere version? da vi snakker meget om hvordan vi generere idéer og derefter refiner dem, men ikke viser vores arbejde. - Sille]After identifying a broad set of class and event candidates, the final step was to systematically evaluate the relationships between them.
 This involved critically analyzing the roles of each class and the events they participate in.
 An event table was used for this purpose, mapping classes to the events they are involved in.

 The event table allowed for an evaluation of the cohesion and coupling within the system.
 For example: